 To succeed with a small niche website in the short term, you will need a good domain.
 Exact match domain names supposedly don’t work anymore, but it’s still good to have the name of the (type of) product you’re promoting included in the domain and brand name.
 It does help to boost your rankings for that particular product.

-The other option is to hunt for an expired domain that has a good backlink profile.
-Such an expired domain will help you skip the Google sandbox and boost your rankings.
+The other option is to hunt for an expired domain that has a good backlink profile, to try and minimize the Google sandbox effect.

 I’m not at all an expert in domain hunting and I also don’t have the patience for it, so I decided to buy a brand new domain.
 I ended up with a funky domain name that included the product category.